leonardolouie/learn-web3-nft-project/README.md

 - Utilizes Truffle for smart contract development and testing.
 - Allows for compiling, migrating, and testing contracts on a local Ganache instance.
 - Offers features for deploying contracts to test networks and verifying them on Etherscan.-

+Foundry

+- Utilizes Truffle for smart contract development and testing.

 ## Contract Overview